Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 Category Example Plain-Language Difference

-Terahertz research Laboratory studies, imaging research, spectroscopy, biological-effect studies Controlled research context with specific equipment and exposure conditions.
+Terahertz research Laboratory studies, imaging research, spectroscopy, materials research, biological-effect studies Controlled research context using specified equipment and exposure conditions.

-Terahertz medical technology Regulated or investigational medical uses Requires stronger evidence, device controls, and regulatory context.
+Terahertz medical technology Investigational or regulated medical applications Requires device-specific evidence, controls, intended use, and regulatory context.

-Consumer terahertz wellness devices Wands, blowers, handheld devices, home-use products Often marketed for wellness use and should not be assumed to have clinical proof for disease claims.
+Consumer terahertz wellness devices Wands, blowers, handheld tools, home-use devices May use terahertz-related terminology but should not be assumed to have clinical proof for disease claims.

-A study about terahertz imaging or biological interaction does not automatically prove that a handheld consumer device treats pain, inflammation, disease, injury, infection, or organ function.
+A study about terahertz imaging, spectroscopy, neuroscience, skin interaction, or biological effects does not automatically prove that a handheld consumer device treats pain, inflammation, disease, injury, infection, or organ dysfunction.

 Evidence Limits: What Consumer Pages Should Not Overclaim

-Terahertz research is scientifically interesting, but consumer wellness claims often leap farther than the evidence.
+Terahertz research is scientifically interesting, but consumer wellness claims can leap farther than the evidence.

 Be careful with claims that say or imply terahertz devices: